bakery/baker-docs/docs/scaffolding/containers.md

 Baker will ask you a few questions to customize your new container

 ```
 ?
-What should your container be called? <-- type a name for your component
+What should your container be called?
 ?
-Do you want a reducer + actions + constants generated? <-- create a new reducer for this container?
+Do you want a reducer + actions + constants generated?
 ?
 Which boilerplate do you want to use?
 [1]
 ?
 Do you need separate versions of this component for iOS and Android?
 [2]
 ```